Gaming: The difficulty with difficulty

 The lack of ability to change the difficulty level without restarting the entire game doomed many games to limbo, with players unable to surmount the spikes in difficulty (often exacerbated by bugs, poor controls or bad AI) and all too often faced with the chore of replaying a game from scratch just to continue from the same point you’d reached hours ago.

-Laudably, the origional Dark Forces let you select the difficulty when choosing a level and let you replay any level at any difficulty at any time.
+Laudably, Dark Forces let you select the difficulty when choosing a level and let you replay any level at any difficulty at any time.
 This helped enormously with the problem of getting stuck on harder levels, many of which featured tricky environmental hazards that were deadly enough on their own.

 Other titles were less forgiving.
 For years, repeated exposure to the trauma of unresolved endings resulted in me choosing to play things on easy mode for fear of being unable to see them all the way through to completion.
 Many games felt like theme park experiences and I breezed through unsatisfyingly.

 Occasionally I’d test my resolve by opting for Normal or Hard difficulty on titles of unknown provenance, only to be slapped down by a hideous game breaking bug preventing all further progress — an issue I most recently ran into in Batman: Arkham Origins which completely broke the game — or a grim gatekeeper at level 6 that couldn’t be defeated unless you’d read the note on page 14 of the Official Prima Games Strategy Guide reminding you to stock up on ammo and grab the doohickey before dropping down past the auto-save-point ledge into the boss zone below, otherwise you’d end up with a broken save point.